-- 1. What recommendations or changes would you suggest to our office procedures to help us streamline operations? - 2.
-Did OSCC provide an adequate orientation and work materials?
-What information was not provided that would be beneficial to other visitors in the future? - 3.
-Was the OSCC staff helpful during your detail? - 4.
-Were the facilities adequate?
-If not, what improvements would you suggest? - 5.
-What did you enjoy most about your visit to OSCC?
+ce i is needed.
+1. What recommendations or changes would you suggest to our office procedures to help us streamline operations?
+2. Did OSCC provide an adequate orientation and work materials?
+What information was not provided that would be beneficial to other visitors in the future?
+3. Was the OSCC staff helpful during your detail?
+4. Were the facilities adequate?
+If not, what improvements would you suggest?
+5. What did you enjoy most about your visit to OSCC?